 Less common symptoms of sleep apnea are:

-Adults have been found to be at higher risk if they are a male, obese, of an increasing age, have anatomic abnormalities of the upper airway, a family history of sleep apnea, have alcohol or sedatives frequently, are a smoker or experience hypertension.
+Adults have been found to be at higher risk if they are a male, obese, of an increasing age, have anatomic abnormalities of the upper airway, a family history of sleep apnea, use alcohol or sedatives frequently, are a smoker, or experience hypertension.

 Sleep Apnea Diagnosis and Treatment

-While it is possible to use questionnaires and visual evaluation to screen for suspected obstructive sleep apnea (OSA), the primary method for diagnosing OSA at present is to have the patient undergo an overnight sleep study, known as polysomnography (PSG).
-This study measures and records a number of different physiologic variables during sleep such as airflow, oxygen levels, brain activity and respiratory effort.
+While it is possible to use questionnaires and visual evaluation to screen for suspected obstructive sleep apnea (OSA), the primary method for diagnosing OSA is to have the patient undergo an overnight sleep study, known as polysomnography (PSG).
+This study measures and records a number of different physiologic variables during sleep such as airflow, oxygen levels, brain activity, and respiratory effort.

 Once diagnosed, several treatment options exist for dealing with OSA:

-These include lifestyle changes such as an exercise and weight-loss regiment, medical intervention such as the addition of a sleeping device or a dental orthotic which can help to create long-term, healthy sleeping patterns.
-Nasal CPAP (continuous positive air pressure), CPAP or surgery are options for severe sleep apnea, and dental orthopedic appliances are a successful option for mild and moderate sleep apnea and are much more tolerated by users.
+These include lifestyle changes such as an exercise and weight-loss regimen or medical intervention such as the addition of a sleeping device or a dental orthotic.
+These can help to create long-term, healthy sleeping patterns.
+Nasal CPAP (continuous positive air pressure), full-mask CPAP, or surgery are options for severe sleep apnea.
+Dental orthopedic appliances are a successful option for mild and moderate sleep apnea and are much more tolerated by users.

 Sleep Symptoms for Children